CoconutBin/ice-adv-comp-prog/README.md

 - One random direction is safe (0 damage), one is a trap (Critical Hit, ×2 modifier)
 - Any other direction takes a glancing blow (×1 modifier)

 Actual damage = `attackStat × modifier`.
-Player attack stat is set by chosen `PlayerGift` (STRENGTH: 10, INTELLIGENCE/CHARISMA: 5).
+Player attack stat is set by chosen `PlayerGift` (STRENGTH: 7, INTELLIGENCE/CHARISMA/NONE: 5).
 Boss damage comes from `BossBehaviorStrategy.calculateDamage()`.

 **Player Gifts** grant a passive bonus:
-- **INTELLIGENCE** — one free retry if the first answer is wrong
+- **INTELLIGENCE** — one free retry if the first answer is wrong; +0.25 Critical Hit modifier on attack; -0.5 Critical Hit modifier when hit by boss.
-- **STRENGTH** — higher base attack stat
+- **STRENGTH** — higher base attack stat (7 vs 5).
-- **CHARISMA** — boss hints at a non-weak-point / non-safe direction before each phase
+- **CHARISMA** — boss hints at a non-weak-point / non-safe direction before each phase.
+- **NONE** — "Hard Mode".
+No bonuses; grants a special "S-Rank" victory screen upon completion.

 ---